signaldatascience/R-curriculum/day01/r-atomic-vectors.md

 [1] "test"  "test2"
 ```

+You should not think of vectors as being some sort of *enclosing structure* with values within it.
+Rather, the vector structure is intrinsically associated with every value, such that a single value (say, `4` or `"test"`) are themselves vectors of length 1.

 **Remark.** You can make an empty vector with just `c()`.

 **Exercise.** Is there any distinction between an atomic vector and a single value of the same type?
 There's a function you can use to check whether or not something is an atomic vector: look back to previous exercises and try to figure out what it is.[^isatomic]